Popular science

 Popular science (also called pop-science or popsci) is an interpretation of science intended for a general audience.
-While science journalism focuses on recent scientific developments, popular science is more broad-ranging.
+While science journalism focuses on recent scientific developments, popular science is more broad ranging.
 It may be written by professional science journalists or by scientists themselves.
 It is presented in many forms, including books, film and television documentaries, magazine articles, and web pages.

-History and role
+History

+Before the modern specialization and professionalization of science, there was often little distinction between "science" and "popular science", and works intended to share scientific knowledge with a general reader existed as far back as Greek and Roman antiquity.
+Without these popular works, much of the scientific knowledge of the era might have been lost.
+For example, none of the original works of the Greek astronomer Eudoxus (4th century BC) have survived, but his contributions were largely preserved due to the didactic poem Phenomena written a century later and commented on by Hipparchus.
+Explaining science in poetic form was not uncommon, and as recently as 1791, Erasmus Darwin wrote The Botanic Garden, two long poems intended to interest and educate readers in botany.
+Many Greek and Roman scientific handbooks were written for the lay audience, and this "handbook" tradition continued right through to the invention of the printing press, with much later examples including books of secrets such as Giambattista Della Porta's Magia Naturalis (1558) and Isabella Cortese's Secreti (1561).

+The 17th century saw the beginnings of the modern scientific revolution and the consequent need for explicit popular science writing.
+Although works such as Galileo's The Assayer (1632) and Robert Hooke's Micrographia (1665) were read by both scientists and the public, Newton's Principia (1687) was incomprehensible for most readers, so popularizations of Newton's ideas soon followed.
+Popular science writing surged in countries such as France, where books such as Fontenelle's Conversations on the Plurality of Worlds (1686) were best-sellers.

-As early as 1830, astronomer John Herschel had recognized the need for the genre of popular science.
+By 1830, astronomer John Herschel had recognized the need for the specific genre of popular science.
 In a letter to philosopher William Whewell, he wrote that the general public needed "digests of what is actually known in each particular branch of science... to give a connected view of what has been done, and what remains to be accomplished."
 Indeed, as the British population became not just increasingly literate but also well-educated, there was growing demand for science titles.
 Mary Somerville became an early and highly successful science writer of the nineteenth century.
 Her On the Connexion of the Physical Sciences (1834), intended for the mass audience, sold quite well.
-Arguably one of the first books in the genre of popular science, it contained few diagrams and very little mathematics.
-It had ten editions and was translated into multiple languages.
+Arguably one of the first books in modern popular science, it contained few diagrams and very little mathematics.
+Ten editions of the book were published, and it was translated into multiple languages.
 It was the most popular science title from the publisher John Murray until On the Origin of Species (1859) by Charles Darwin.